• What is PIDA?

 • the report of wrongdoing to determine whether it is eligible for investigation under PIDA, and, if so, whether an investigation should proceed; and

-• the reprisal risk against the employee and action taken to protect the employee.
+• the reprisal risk against the employee or health professional and action taken to protect the employee or health professional.

-The employee will be notified of whether the reported wrongdoing will be investigated and may be contacted to provide further details to ensure that sufficient information is available for the investigation.
+The employee or health professional will be notified of whether the reported wrongdoing will be investigated and may be contacted to provide further details to ensure that sufficient information is available for the investigation.

-At the conclusion of any investigation, the employee will be notified of the outcome.
+At the conclusion of any investigation, the employee or health professional will be notified of the outcome.

-• In urgent situations, how can employees disclose wrongdoing under PIDA?
+• In urgent situations, how can employees or health professionals disclose wrongdoing under PIDA?

-• After making such a public report, the employee must also report the wrongdoing through the regular process (i.e. to their leader/supervisor, health authority designated officer or the B.C.
+• After making such a public report, the employee or health professional must also report the wrongdoing through the regular process (i.e. to their leader/supervisor, health authority designated officer or the B.C.
 Ombudsperson).

 • What do you do if you feel you are being treated differently after seeking advice, reporting a wrongdoing or cooperating with an investigation under PIDA?